halyph/old-octopress-blog/source/_posts/2015-05-19-grails-2-dot-5-0-debug-in-intellij-idea.markdown

 ]
 ```

-Based on this we should create two IDEA Run/Debug Configurations:
+*Based on this we should create two IDEA Run/Debug Configurations:*

 - Create simple Grails *Run* configuration with `--debug-fork` parameter: `run-app --debug-fork`.
 E.g.

 {% img /images/posts/2015-05-19/idea1.png %}
-Application will be run with the next output
+And run this Configuration.
+We should get the next output
 ```
 Listening for transport dt_socket at address: 5005
 |Server running.
 Browse to http://localhost:8080/TekDays
 ```
 This socket address will be used for *Remote* connection.

-- Create IDEA `Remote` Configuration
+- Create IDEA `Remote` Configuration (*Run/Debug Configuration* -> *Remote*)

 {% img /images/posts/2015-05-19/idea2.png %}
+And run this Configuation.
+Now, we are able to *debug* our application.

+The main idea is that we should have two running *Configurations*!

 ## References
 - [Grails Goodness: Debugging App in Forked Mode](http://mrhaki.blogspot.com/2013/12/grails-goodness-debugging-app-in-forked.html)